 Politics seems to be non stop in the age of 24/7 cable news and incessant social media use.

 With general elections happening in one way or another in November, the voters can be worn out by politics come December — especially if its been a presidential election year.

 Candidates tend to live and breathe politics.
-Some voters tend to do the same.
+Some hyper-partisan voters tend to do the same.

 But most people, even high propensity voters, take a breather from politics, especially at Christmastime.

-Don’t intrude about that break.
+Don’t intrude upon that break.
 Honor it and respect it by going dark during the holidays.